Nothing is Wasted with our Economy Quilt Block Pattern

 Press.

-Trim the dog ears with a scissor.
+Trim the dog ears with scissors.

 Dog ears trimmed on the right side